vlOd2/DebianAndroidChroot/INSTRUCTIONS_BASIC.md

 > [!TIP]
 > Swap space should usually be half of or equal to the amount of RAM you have

-# Creating an user
+# Creating a user
-Creating an user is pretty similar to how you would do it on a regular Debian system<br>
+Creating a user is pretty similar to how you would do it on a regular Debian system<br>

 > [!IMPORTANT]
 > You need to add the user to the `aid_inet` and `aid_net_raw` groups to be able to use the internet